 What happens if my son/daughter does not get offered a place at CLW?

-If you are unsuccessful in getting a place at Carlton le Willows on National Allocation Day, you will be placed on our waiting list, which is ranked based on geographic proximity to the school.
-You will also have the opportunity to go through the appeals process.
-Further information about this would be provided at the time.
+If you are unsuccessful in getting a place at Carlton le Willows on National Allocation Day, you will be placed on our waiting list, which is ranked based on our admissions criteria.

 What happens if I want to apply for a place during the school year (in-year admissions?)